sambody/inkscape-guide-tools/README.md

 On this page:

-- Explanation of all bundled extension
+- Explanation of all bundled extensions
 - How to download and install
 - Where to find the extensions menu
 - Tips